Sherrie Rose

 Sherrie Rose is an American actress, producer, director, and screenwriter.
 She co-produced, directed, wrote and starred in the 1999 road drama Me and Will, starring Patrick Dempsey.
 The film opened the Women in Film Series for Sundance and appeared in many film festivals.

-Life and career
+Early years

+Rose is the daughter of Ed and Kathy Rose.
+She was born in Connecticut, and the family moved to Tampa when she was in her teens.
+She graduated from George D. Chamberlain High School in Tampa and began majoring in electrical engineering at the University of South Florida (USF).
+While she worked with the sound system in a theater at USF, she decided to audition for a play, and she was successful.
+She made the dean's list three years during her engineering studies in addition to performing in productions at the university and community theaters.
+She worked as a model, including posing for pictures in swimwear magazines and for nude images in Playboy magazine.

+Career

 Rose has also appeared in over 65 films including Killer Crocodile (1989), No Retreat, No Surrender 3: Blood Brothers (1990), The King of the Kickboxers (1990), Maximum Force (1992), Unlawful Entry (1992), New Crime City (1994), Demon Knight (1995) and Black Scorpion II (1997), and television shows including Miami Vice, Married With Children, Charmed, and Sons of Anarchy, two "Tales from the Crypt" episodes and the books entitled Tales from the Crypt and Girlfriends.

 Personal life

 In 2009, Rose told Us Weekly that she had a son with Jeffrey Dean Morgan, born circa 2004–2005.